envisioning/kb/getting_started/getting_started.md

 Our long term goal is to create an open hub to discuss emerging technologies.
 A global platform that connects all parties involved with the subject.
 We want to move from an *internal tool* to an *open platform*.
 This is nowhere present in the platform as is, but is in our roadmap.

 If you have any thoughts about this, [drop us a line](mailto:as@envisioning.io).

----

-## Closed beta

-If you have subscribed for the closed beta, you've received an e-mail with an URL to complete your signup process.
-Check your Spam box or search for `hello@envisioning.io`.
-If you still haven't gotten it or haven't subscribed to the beta, [get in touch](mailto:as@envisioning.io).